 Here you will find reports on our projects, and an appeal for more volunteers to help!

-At one extreme, a Society project could be something undertaken by an individual, almost outside the aegis of the Society, who has tackled a project simply because he or she could see an immediate need for something to be done.
-Very much in this category is the sterling work of Jane Baker, who has produced many indexes and finding aids, almost single-handedly.
+At one extreme, a Society project could be something undertaken by an individual, occasionally almost outside the aegis of the Society’s mainstream work, who has tackled a project simply because he or she could see an immediate need for something to be done.

-In the middle of the spectrum are the 'team projects' which involve small or large groups of Society members, working on projects which have usually been selected and directed, by the Society Committee.
-Such projects are probably the most common, as you will be able to determine for yourself from the list provided.
-However, there are occasions when projects are instigated by other agencies, such as the personnel of the Bristol Archives or some national institution.
+In the middle of the spectrum are the 'team projects' which involve small or large groups of Society members, working on projects which have usually been selected and directed by the Society’s Committee.
+Such projects have normally been to do with the most commonly-used record sources such as baptisms, marriages and burials.
+However, there are occasions when projects are instigated by other agencies, such as Bristol Archives or some national institution.

-At the other end of the spectrum are projects which, in theory, involve the whole Society, and the most obvious example of this type of Project is the Members' Interests.
+At the other end of the spectrum are projects which, in theory, involve the whole Society and the most obvious example of this is the Members' Surname Interests.

 Where and How do they help?

-The various projects also differ widely in terms of the methods and procedures adopted.
-Some require the volunteers to visit archive depositories such as the Bristol Archives or the Bristol Reference Library where they carry out the transcription of the records.
-The resulting transcripts are then distributed to members of the Society for sorting alphabetically.
-The exact method by which this stage is achieved has changed dramatically over the years.
+The various projects have differed widely in terms of the methods and procedures adopted.
+Some require the volunteers to visit depositories such as the Bristol Archives or the Bristol Reference Library where they carry out the transcription of the records.
+The resulting transcripts are then distributed to members of the Society for processing and the exact method by which this stage is achieved has changed dramatically over the years.

 Many of these projects were started well before computers were as generally available and powerful as they are today.
 In the 'good old days', it was achieved manually, that is literally sorting by hand many thousands of strips of paper into alphabetical order and then typing all the information again in the new order.

-Yet another sort of project may require the volunteers to leave the comforts of home, and even the relative comforts of the Record Office, to work in the field.
-Since the most obvious example is the Monumental Inscriptions Project, it might be more accurate to say 'in the graveyard, churchyard or cemetery'.
+Yet another sort of project may require the volunteers to leave the comforts of home, and even the relative comforts of the Bristol Archives office, to work in the ‘field’.
+The most obvious example is the Monumental Inscriptions Project so it might be more accurate to say 'in the graveyard, churchyard or cemetery'.

 How can I help?

-Progress on any given project will always be faster with more volunteers, and so the Society is always looking for fresh transcribers and typists.
+Progress on any given project will always be faster with more volunteers so the Society is always looking for new transcribers and typists.

-If you have been considering helping with one of the Society projects, either by transcribing at the Bristol Archives, or by undertaking the typing onto the computer at home, but have not yet got around to volunteering, either because of the gardening, or the grand-children, or some other worthy pastime, please act now and contact us!
+If you have been considering helping with one of the Society projects, either by transcribing at Bristol Archives or other locations, or by undertaking typing onto a computer at home but have not yet got around to volunteering, either because of the gardening, or the grand-children, or some other worthy pastime, please act now and contact us!
 Your involvement will be welcome.

 Enquire about volunteering with BAFHS